The Impact Of Inflation On Machine Shops And Manufacturing in the US

 Reduced Profit Margins:

 As input costs rise, machine shops and manufacturers often find it challenging to pass on these increased expenses to their customers.
 This leads to reduced profit margins, as they are forced to absorb a portion of the cost increase.
-Inflation can erode the profitability of machine shops and manufacturing businesses, making it difficult for them to sustain operations and invest in growth.
+Inflation can erode the profitability of machine shops and manufacturing facilities, making it difficult for them to sustain operations and invest in the growth necessary to run a successful manufacturing business.

 Wage Pressure: